Shuttle/shuttle-core/shuttle-core-host.md

 # API

-It is also possible to install and uninstall services that make use of `Shuttle.Core.Host` by using the `WindowsServiceInstaller` class:
+It is also possible to install and uninstall services that make use of `shuttle-core-host` by using the `WindowsServiceInstaller` class:

 ``` c#
 var windowsServiceInstaller = new WindowsServiceInstaller();